-The specialization consists of 39 credits, for those students who are also completing a minor.
-For those choosing to complete a single major without a minor, an additional 6 credits of cognate courses are required.
+The specialization consists of 39 credits and an additional 6 credits of cognate courses, or advisor-approved substitutes.
 To demonstrate high professional standards and to satisfy the University's requirement for an integrative experience, graduating art history students must write a senior paper, incorporating original analysis from multiple perspectives.
 Upon completion, a shortened version of the paper will be presented to student and faculty members of the department, a counterpart to the senior exhibition requirement for studio majors.
 A minimum grade of C is necessary in all required art history courses.